ElucidataInc/polly-docs/docs/Data Lake Revamp.md

 ![feature level query 1](img/Discover/revamp/image13.png)

 * Fetch feature values matching against the `feature_name` term, in single-cell datasets.
-The `n` here decides the number of datasets which will be searched.
-This is for the case where mode was set to single cell.
+The `n` here decides the number of datasets that will be searched.
+This is for the case where the mode was set to single cell.
 It outputs the average expression of the gene in the pool of cells corresponding to each unique cell type in the repository, per dataset.

 <pre><code> discover.feature_repo.get_n_sc_feature_match_values(feature_name, n=Discover.DEFAULT_PAGE_SIZE, cursor=None, sort_by=Discover.DEFAULT_SORT_ORDER)</code></pre>